amida-tech/bluebutton.js/README.md

 # BlueButton.js

-BlueButton.js is JavaScript library to help make working with healthcare data easier.
-[Try the demo.](http://blue-button.github.io/applications/tools/js/sandbox.html)
+BlueButton.js helps developers navigate complex health data with ease.
+[Try the demo.](http://www.bluebuttonjs.com/sandbox)

 **This project is under heavy development!** Until a v1 release, the public API will change, a lot.